conor-mckay98/ThermAL/ReadME.md

-Any problems I am more than happy to chat: conor\_mckay98@aol.com (PhD student @ University of Leeds/AstraZeneca)
+Any problems I am more than happy to chat: conor\_mckay98@aol.com   or  https://www.linkedin.com/in/conor-mckay-babba7171/ (PhD student @ University of Leeds/AstraZeneca)